abigailhaddad/conference_talk_slides/slides.md

 # This position is officially titled "Data Scientist"

 * My model accurately identified it "Data Engineer"
-* Also, this position is misclassified!
-It's a 2210
+* Also, this position is misclassified! 🚫🚫🚫
 * This is the kind of analysis we can do with this model

 ------------------------------------------------------------------------